 - Save comments with time stamps so you have a record of every discussion

-And because all the feedback is right alongside your content, you can move faster with full context.
+And because all the feedback is right on top of your content, you can move faster with full context.

 4. Tick off comments while creating the next version

-If collaborating with reviewers is a big benefit of online proofing for designers, this next one is the cherry on top.
+If real-time collaboration with reviewers is a big benefit of online proofing for designers, this next one is the cherry on top.

-Say goodbye to your days of consolidating feedback from email chains, chat threads, and various other sources.
-With Filestage, comments double as a to-do list for the next version.
+It’s time to leave those days of consolidating feedback from email chains, chat threads, and various other sources where they belong i.e. in the past.
+Filestage will help you work smarter by creating a more harmonious design proofing process for all, with comments doubling as a to-do list for the next new version.